gridai/grid-docs/docs/features/datastores/2_Using Datastores/4_attaching-datastores.md

 grid datastore create my_dataset
 ```

-it is available under this structure:
+It is available under this structure:

 ```bash
 train/